“How long is my menstrual cycle supposed to be?”

 If it is less than 10 days long then you might have Luteal Phase Defect.
 If it’s more than 14 days long then there is probably another issue, possibly PCOS (lack of or sporadic ovulation) or something else causing a long luteal phase.

 You should also keep tabs on how you feel physically and emotionally during the week before and the week of your period.
 Using a period app is a great way to keep track of all this stuff!
-See my post on period apps for my faves.
+These are My Top 3 Fertility Trackers.

 It should start with a nice saturated red color that’s vibrant and healthy, kind of like cranberry juice.

 If your blood is: heavy, dark, clotted, clumpy – it resembles frozen crushed up blueberries, this is indicative of higher estrogen levels.
 Estrogen is a stimulating hormone that promotes growth of the uterine lining.
 When it becomes dominant over it’s counterpart Progesterone, you may experience breast tenderness, heavy periods, stubborn weight, acne, headaches/migraines and the dreaded PMS monster.

 Is this too graphic?

 Over time an estrogen/progesterone imbalance can be detrimental to your menstrual health.
-If you want to quick estrogen reset, check out my Fix Your Period Cleanse: A 5-Day Detox for Your Hormones.
+If you want to quick estrogen reset, check out my Fix Your Period Cleanse: A 14-Day Detox for Your Hormones.
 This is a super easy food-based cleanse that will kickstart your liver so it can get rid of excess estrogen more effectively.

 If your blood is: thinned out, too little, lighter in color (kind of like watered down cranberry juice) this can indicate your estrogen is too low.
 Symptoms may include sporadic periods, vaginal dryness (lack of lubrication), low libido, hair loss and hair thinning.